omrijsharon/NetworkModule/README.md

 - functional.Cos()

-a cos function that can be used in Sequential
+a cos function that can be used in Sequential.

 - functional.Identity()

 a linear activation function that does nothing to its input and can be used in Sequential.